3mdeb/openpower-coreboot-docs/devnotes/tpm.md

     Hostboot does, so we might be able to remove unused parts of sources.
   * Looks like `sbe_seeprom_DD2` is compressed from 86 to 65 KiB, but compressed
     `sbe_seeprom_AXONE` is 150 KiB.
-  * There are 96 KiB of RAM and 256 KiB of SEEPROM.
+  * There are 96 KiB of RAM and 256 KiB of SEEPROM (227 KiB effectively due to ECC).
   * Stripped uncompressed x86-64 `libtpm.a` from [MS][fTPM] compiled with
     `-Os -g0` gives 257 KiB as a sum of text and data columns printed by `size`.
     There might be a chance it will fit when compressed.
 It's a bit larger for x86.
+  * But there is also TPM NV memory that needs to be stored somewhere...

 ## See also